OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 But still, they _are_ languages.
 They have rules, vocabulary, syntax, grammar, and even styles.
 In the team(s) I work in, I can tell by watching the code who wrote it.
 And I am not - by very far - the only one.

+#### Portability ?
+Let's for get about Virtual Machines for a moment.
+Let's think about browsers...

+JavaScript is everything _but_ a standard..., and still it "somehow" runs in all browsers.

 #### Docker
 Installing Go on the Raspberry PI seems not to be straight forward...
 It would be worth giving Docker a try.